K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 12.7	The Parties acknowledge and agree that the Manager’s fees are based on the current understanding of the VAT treatment of the fees.
 In the event of any change in the VAT treatment of the fees, both Parties reserve the right to negotiate a change in the fee basis (exclusive of VAT) to reflect the revised circumstances.

-12.8	Any fees for the provision of custodial services in relation to the Portfolio and any banking charges in relation to the Portfolio shall be charged separately by the Custodian or bank and shall not be included in the fees set out in Schedule 3 (unless otherwise stated in Schedule 3).

-12.9	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the AMF Rules to be provided in such disclosures.
+12.8	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the AMF Rules to be provided in such disclosures.

 ## 13. Custody of assets
 13.1.
 The Manager shall not provide custody services to the Client.

 13.2.
-All assets forming part of the Portfolio shall be held by either the Client or the Custodian pursuant to a separate agreement.
+All assets forming part of the Portfolio shall be held by either the Client or a Custodian appointed by the Client pursuant to a separate agreement.
 The Manager shall at no time hold any assets belonging to the Client.
-The Client acknowledges that it has been and will be solely responsible for the selection, appointment, monitoring and supervision of the Custodian and for any services the Custodian provides to the Client including, without limitation, cash management services, stocklending and repo services and foreign exchange services.
+For clarity, under the current arrangement, the Portfolio assets remain in the Client’s designated exchange account (e.g., Binance), and the Client remains solely responsible for all custody-related decisions and risks.

 13.3.
-The Client shall instruct the Custodian to:

-- a)	act in accordance with instructions from the Manager pursuant to this Agreement;
-- b)	provide the Manager with copies of periodic statements and access to electronic systems;
-- c)	give the Manager (and/or such person as the Manager may direct) timely notice of any voting or other rights with respect to assets forming part of the Portfolio as soon as possible upon becoming aware of any such rights;
-- d)	inform the Manager as soon as practicable of any additions or other credits and withdrawals or other debits to any account containing assets forming part of the Portfolio;
-- e)	pay the amount of any fees, costs and expenses payable under this Agreement from the Portfolio in accordance with the payment instructions notified by the Manager to the Custodian; and
-- f)	comply with the directions of the Manager under Clause 28.6(f).

-13.4.
-For the avoidance of doubt, the Custodian shall hold the official books and records of the Portfolio and the Manager is not engaged to provide such official books and records nor to be responsible for any reconciliation of assets in relation to the Portfolio.
+For the avoidance of doubt, the official books and records of the Portfolio shall be those maintained by the Client and/or any third-party Custodian appointed by the Client.
+The Manager is not responsible for maintaining such official records nor for reconciling assets held within the Client’s Portfolio.

-13.5.
-The Client shall not change its Custodian without giving the Manager reasonable prior written notice of its intention to do so together with the name and other relevant information which the Manager may require in respect of the new Custodian.

-13.6.
-Where the Manager elects to exercise or procure the exercise of voting rights or other rights, it does so exclusively on the basis of the records and positions held by the Custodian and the Client acknowledges that the Manager shall be entitled to rely on the information supplied by any other person acting for the Custodian or appointed by the Client and shall not be required to investigate or reconcile any discrepancies between the information held by it and the information held by the Custodian.

 ## 14. Cash
 The Client shall remain solely responsible for the selection and use of any credit institution or other entity with which cash is deposited, unless and to the extent that the Manager shall have exercised its discretion in the selection of such credit institution or other entity.